Deep biosphere: Geochemical methods

-Deep microorganisms change the chemistry of their surroundings.
-They consume nutrients and product wastes from metabolism.
-Therefore we can estimate the activities of the deep microorganisms by measuring the chemical compositions in the subseafloor samples.
+Deep microorganisms change the chemistry of their surroundings through the nutrients they consume and the wastes they produce from metabolic activity.
+Therefore scientists can estimate the activities of the deep microorganisms by measuring the chemical compositions of subsurface samples.
 Complementary techniques include measuring the isotope compositions of the chemicals or the related minerals.

 Conditions for life

 For life to have metabolic activity, it must be able to take advantage of a thermodynamic disequilibrium in the environment.
 This can occur when rocks from the mantle that are rich in the mineral olivine are exposed to seawater and react with it to form serpentine minerals and magnetite.
 Non-equilibrium conditions are also associated with hydrothermal vents, volcanism, and geothermal activity.
 Other processes that might provide habitats for life include roll front development in ore bodies, subduction, methane clathrate formation and decomposition, permafrost thawing, infrared radiation and seismic activity.
 Humans also create new habitats for life, particularly through remediation of contaminants in the subsurface.